PaDPaF: Partial Disentanglement with Partially-Federated GANs: Preliminaries

-Generative Adversarial Networks (GANs) \cite{goodfellow2020generative} are powerful generative models that are well-known for their high-fidelity image generation capabilities \cite{karras2019style} among other applications.
-The framework consists of two competing models playing a minimax game.
-The competing models are called the {\it generator} and the {\it discriminator}.
-The generator's main objective is to generate samples so that they cannot be discriminated from real samples.
+Generative Adversarial Networks (GANs) \citep{goodfellow2020generative} are powerful generative models that are well-known for their high-fidelity image generation capabilities \citep{karras2019style} among other applications.
+The framework consists of two competing models playing a minimax game: a {\it generator} and a {\it discriminator}.
+The generator's main objective is to generate samples that cannot be discriminated from real samples.